vladhor/EX407/README.md

 ## Task 1: Ansible Installation and Configuration
 Install ansible package on the control node (including any dependencies) and configure the following:

-Create a regular user automation with the password of devops.
-Use this user for all sample exam tasks.
++Create a regular user **automation** with the password of **devops**.
+Use this user for all sample exam tasks, unless you are working on the task #2 that requires creating the **automation** user on inventory hosts.
+You have root access to all five servers.
-All playbooks and other Ansible configuration that you create for this sample exam should be stored in /home/automation/plays.
++All playbooks and other Ansible configuration that you create for this sample exam should be stored in `/home/automation/plays`.

-Create a configuration file /home/automation/plays/ansible.cfg to meet the following requirements:
+Create a configuration file `/home/automation/plays/ansible.cfg` to meet the following requirements:

-The roles path should include /home/automation/plays/roles, as well as any other path that may be required for the course of the sample exam.
++The roles path should include `/home/automation/plays/roles`, as well as any other path that may be required for the course of the sample exam.
-The inventory file path is /home/automation/plays/inventory.
++The inventory file path is `/home/automation/plays/inventory`.
-Privilege escallation is disabled by default.
++Privilege escallation is disabled by default.
-Ansible should be able to manage 10 hosts at a single time.
++Ansible should be able to manage 10 hosts at a single time.
-Ansible should connect to all managed nodes using the automation user.
++Ansible should connect to all managed nodes using the automation user.

-Create an inventory file /home/automation/plays/inventory with the following:
+Create an inventory file `/home/automation/plays/inventory` with the following:
 ```
 ansible2.hl.local is a member of the proxy host group.
 ansible3.hl.local is a member of the webservers host group.